Manu

 [000124] The optical microscope 100 may be created using a flat

 manufacturing process.
-Components may be together on a flat sheet
+Components may be together on a flat

-optical microscope, creating different optical microscopes based
+such optical microscope, creating different optical microscopes

-because the overall manufacturing process is inexpensive enough to
+the present technology because the overall manufacturing process

-discard or incinerate after use.
+is inexpensive enough to discard or incinerate after use.

 [000125] FIG. 2A illustrates a top view of an exemplary optical